andrew/ultimate-awesome/README.md

 - [curated-awesome-cl](https://github.com/vindarel/curated-awesome-cl) - A curated and non exhaustive list of Common Lisp libraries and resources.
 - [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-functional-css](https://github.com/winkerVSbecks/awesome-functional-css) - A collection of awesome things regarding functional CSS.
-- [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
 - [awesome_resource_list](https://github.com/AwesomeRubyist/awesome_resource_list) - Awesome resources and links for Ruby developers.
 - [awesome-numerics](https://github.com/comp-physics/awesome-numerics) - Resources for learning about numerical methods.
 - [fucking-awesome-cli-apps](https://github.com/Correia-jpv/fucking-awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps.
 With up-to-date repository stars⭐ and forks🍴.